Loading...

 Photo of Michael Geeson standing outside

-Michael is a BRIA Fellow at Sloan Kettering Institute, studying the activation and regulation of inflammasomes which are the intracellular sensors of the innate immune system.
+Up until 2025, Michael was a BRIA Fellow at Sloan Kettering Institute in New York where he studied the activation and regulation of inflammasomes.
+Inflammasomes are intracellular receptors of the innate immune system and play roles in host defense and can cause autoimmune diseases.
 In the lab of Daniel Bachovchin, he discovered the mechanistic basis for the interaction of NLRP1 with thioredoxin.